Making Travel Safe For Motorists

-The Township is divided into area zones for tree trimming.
+The Township is divided into area zones for right-of-way tree trimming.
 Alternating zones are trimmed each year to ensure that all streets receive attention within a 5 year cycle.
 Here are some guidelines crews use while performing the trimming:

 - Trees will be vertically trimmed from the back of the curb edge or right-of-way to a minimum height of 14 feet.